 Process drawing is an explorative, experimental series of many drawings.
-Process drawings demonstrate the technical and conceptual development process that leads towards your Artwork.
+Process drawings demonstrate the technical and conceptual development process that leads towards your artwork.
 The medium chosen for process drawing may communicate meaning.
 Consider your choice of medium carefully.
-Create your process drawings before creating your Artwork; your process drawings should assist you in making decisions about your Artwork.
+Create your process drawings before creating your artwork; your process drawings should assist you in making decisions about your artwork.
 You may choose to start doing process drawings in your Visual Journal.
-Make a selection of these drawings for display and assessment purposes of the Drawing task.
-Any further process drawings in the Visual Journal will not be assessed as part of the Drawing component, but rather as part of the creative process.
-You will be assessed on your skill in using any drawing technique of your choice to help you to visualise and develop your Artwork.
+Make a selection of these drawings for display and assessment purposes of the drawing task.
+Any further process drawings in the Visual Journal will not be assessed as part of the drawing component, but rather as part of the creative process.
+You will be assessed on your skill in using any drawing technique of your choice to help you to visualise and develop your artwork.
 Challenge yourself to try something new in drawing.
-Do not just copy.
+Don't just copy.
 Experiment.
 Innovate.
 Be creative!